Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/DDRMC_2D_eye_scan/README.md

 <a target="_blank" rel="noopener noreferrer" href="images/stepse_img.png"><img src="images/steps_img.png" alt="Step-size-comparison Image" style="max-width:110%;"></a></p>

-## Collecting the margin data
+### Collecting the margin data

-After all of the configuration settings are entered, the *run_eye_scan* API is called and the Python client will begin managing the commands to the ACAP and data being returned.
+After all of the configuration settings are entered, the *run_eye_scan* API is called and the Python client will begin managing the commands to the Adaptive SoC and data being returned.
 A status bar will show the progress.

 Margin data collection is performed on all nibbles (reads) and byte lanes (writes) in parallel.
 When the 2D Eye scan completes, all data for the entire interface at each of the selected Vref points are stored in memory.

-## Choosing what to display
+### Choosing what to display

  The *display_eye_scan* API call is used to extract the relevant data from the database and draw the eye.
 This can be run after *run_eye_scan* has completed, or after loading previously saved data (see Loading Saved Results below).
 The DISPLAY_INDEX variable is used to choose which nibble/byte lane to display the 2D eye.